GillesRasigade/notes/collatz-conjecture/README.md

 Questions:

 - Do we have other neutral elements for the function $$f$$?
-- What is the relation netral elements and cycles for the function $$f$$?
+- Is there a relation between netral elements and cycles for the function $$f$$?

 ---